 My suggestion to get round HK would be the underground - grab an Octopus card which allows X number of journeys/days for one price, and off you go.
-Its quick, efficient and super easy to navigate. about 9 years ago
+Its quick, efficient and super easy to navigate. almost 10 years ago

 For cheap shopping (and lots of it) head to Mongkok (accessible from the train) - it is a mix of street markets and lots of stores.
 Great for shoes, bags, electronics, etc.

 I love Stanley but if you really only have a half a day you may struggle to get out there and back while fitting in anything else major.